About the Conference

 - A bachelor’s degree is required; an advanced degree is highly desirable.

 - Substantial experience in collegiate athletics administration or equivalent experience in a related field.

-- Strong knowledge and advocacy for diversity, equity, and inclusivity initiatives.
+- Strong knowledge and record of advocacy for diversity, equity and inclusive initiatives.

 - Strong skills in financial management.

-The Mid-Eastern Athletic Conference invites nominations and applications or expressions of interest to be submitted to the search firm assisting the Conference.
+The Western Athletic Conference invites nominations and applications or expressions of interest to be submitted to the search firm assisting the Conference.
 Applications must include a cover letter, resume or curriculum vitae, and list of references.
-For full consideration, application materials should be submitted to Parker Executive Search’s website by September 27th, 2021.
+For full consideration, application materials should be submitted to Parker Executive Search’s website by October 7, 2021.
 Confidential review of materials will begin immediately and continue until the appointment is made.

 For additional information please contact: